Plans & Pricing

 The following networks do not currently state a specific fair usage threshold on their unlimited data plans:

-Note that even networks without a stated threshold reserve the right to take action against usage they consider abusive or that negatively affects the network for other customers.
+Several of the networks above run on the merged Vodafone and Three network, where post-merger terms are still being aligned.
+Check the current terms with each network directly before signing up.
+Note also that even networks without a stated threshold reserve the right to take action against usage they consider abusive or that negatively affects the network for other customers.

 What counts as excessive data usage?